 7. Add your closet rods: This post is a good guide for planning out how high and far out your closet rod should be for easy access.
 I had to modify these dimensions a bit for my closet, but it’s a good guide to start with.
 Once your rods are in and your paint is dry, you are ready to hang your clothes and put that closet to work!

-You can check out 7 tried and tested bedroom storage tips for more organization inspiration!
+You can check out 7 tried and tested bedroom storage tips and everything you need to organize your home for more organization inspiration!
 Hope this inspires you to go build your own little custom closet as well! xo.
 Laura